areaewhy/JoplinView/replit.md

 **UI Architecture**: Shadcn/ui provides a modern, accessible component system that's customizable and built on proven Radix UI primitives, ensuring accessibility and consistent behavior.

-**S3 Integration**: Direct S3 integration allows the application to work with existing Joplin exports without requiring users to change their backup workflows.
+**S3 Integration**: Direct S3 integration supports both AWS S3 and S3-compatible services, allowing the application to work with existing Joplin exports without requiring users to change their backup workflows.
+Custom endpoint support enables use with MinIO, DigitalOcean Spaces, and other providers.